NeuralTrust/docs.neuraltrust.ai/docs/getting-started/overview.md

 ##### **[Plugins System](../ai-gateway/concepts/plugin-system.md)**

- The AI Gateway’s **plugins system** is a way to customize and extend how requests and responses flow through your AI Gateway.
-Imagine it as “add-ons” or “hooks” that run before or after the AI model processes a request.
+ The AI Gateway's **plugins system** is a way to customize and extend how requests and responses flow through your AI Gateway.
+Imagine it as "add-ons" or "hooks" that run before or after the AI model processes a request.
 Each plugin can focus on a particular task: security, rate limiting, logging, or any custom logic you need.

 1. **Pre-Request Stage:**
    Plugins run here before your request is passed on to the AI model.
 This is useful for: